ivanni0305/solar-wireless-robot/README.md

                                     ├── ESP32 (logic)
                                     └── HC-SR04 (sensor)
 ```

+The solar panel is used to recharge the battery when the robot is not in use — the CC/CV charger module boosts the panel's 6V output to the correct 8.4V charging voltage for the 2S pack.

 Key design decisions:
 - **Buck converter over linear regulator** — significantly more efficient, less heat, better for battery life